 Applicants are not required to submit original documentation with their application to verify employment history.
-However, the specialty councils conduct random audits of applications.
-Applicants should be prepared to submit original documentation to verify their practice experience, e.g., written verification from supervisors, time records, W-2 forms.
+However, the specialty councils conduct random audits of applications, so applicants should be prepared to submit original documentation to verify their practice experience (e.g., written verification from supervisors, time records, W-2 forms) if necessary.

 If your position includes working within more than one specialty area, you are responsible for estimating the total amount of time spent solely in the specialty area of application.
 Should you choose to apply for certification in a second specialty area at a later date, you will not be permitted to submit the same documentation of direct patient care hours as you submitted for this application.

 Applicants for specialization certification in physical therapy and applicants for recertification frequently ask questions related to the activities that they may include in calculating their "direct patient care" hours.
 Because each situation is different, there is no specific list of activities that may always be included or excluded as direct patient care.
 However, a guiding principle to consider for defining direct patient care is the activities that a therapist participates in that have a direct influence on the care of a specific patient or client.
 This work can be fee based or pro bono work.
 Please note that eligible direct patient care hours only include the time spent practicing within your specific specialty area.

 You are asked to list the five (minimum of three) most common types of disorders evaluated and treated at this facility/position for this year.

 Number of Weeks Worked for Each Direct Patient Care Experience Entry